Natural farming: Other forms of natural farming

 Ladybirds consume aphids and are considered beneficial by natural farmers that apply biological control.

 Although the term "natural farming" came into common use in the English language during the 1980s with the translation of the book One Straw Revolution, the natural farming mindset itself has a long history throughout the world, spanning from historical Native American practices to modern day urban farms.

 Some variants, and their particularities include:

 Fertility farming

 In 1951, Newman Turner advocated the practice of "fertility farming", a system featuring the use of a cover crop, no tillage, no chemical fertilizers, no pesticides, no weeding and no composting.
 Although Turner was a commercial farmer and did not practice random seeding of seed balls, his "fertility farming" principles share similarities with Fukuoka's system of natural farming.
 Turner also advocated a "natural method" of animal husbandry.

 Native American

 Recent research in the field of traditional ecological knowledge finds that for over one hundred centuries, Native American tribes worked the land in strikingly similar ways to today's natural farmers.
 Author and researcher M. Kat Anderson writes that "According to contemporary Native Americans, it is only through interaction and relationships with native plants that mutual respect is established."
+Traditional ecological knowledge, also referred to as TEK, parallels natural farming methods in that they are both interested in working with the natural processes of the Earth.
+They both promote the development of sensitivity and harmonious relationships between humans, plants, and animals.
+Ways to achieve this would be through mindful long term observation, reciprocity, and offering thanks to the land.
+Similar to natural farming, TEK is localized and shifts with each tribe's personal relationship to land.
+It is also referred to as Indigenous local knowledge.